ilchiodi/windowsserverdocs.it-it/EssentialsDocs/support/Install-the-Windows-Server-Essentials-Log-Collector.md

 4. Scegliere di accettare le condizioni di licenza software Microsoft.

-5. Per installare Log Collector solo nel server, selezionare la casella di controllo **Only on the server** .
-Per installare Log Collector in tutti i computer di rete, selezionare la casella di controllo **Nel server e in tutti i computer della rete** .
+5. Per installare Log Collector solo nel server, selezionare la casella di controllo **Only on the server**.
+Per installare Log Collector in tutti i computer di rete, selezionare la casella di controllo **On the server and on all of the computers on the network**.

 6. Fare clic su **Install the Add-in**.